RobertTalbert/discretecs/MTH225-Winter2026/course-documents/MTH 225 W26 syllabus.md

 - **Textbook**: None required.
 Optional textbook, _Discrete Mathematics: An Open Introduction_, 4th edition by Oscar Levin available for free online here: https://discrete.openmathbooks.org/dmoi4.html
 - **Other resources**:
 	- *Blackboard*: http://lms.gvsu.edu.
-	- *Class Page*: A Google Doc of class meeting notes and links, [found at this link](https://docs.google.com/document/d/1pCxYpwLsHa9ciZv4zrtCH2P3aEM6g6Za2onQsOJCung/edit?usp=sharing).
+	- *Class Page*: A Google Doc of class meeting notes and links, [found at this link](https://docs.google.com/document/d/1nMtLOtnWDsVe40Q0udnGX0qacreusKO8xDQgK90CTAo/edit?usp=sharing).
 This link is also on the Blackboard site. **We will use the Class Page for most things, and reserve Blackboard for announcements, gradebook, and some assessments.**
 	- *Course Vault*: Wiki of linked articles on course content, at https://publish.obsidian.md/discretecs
 	- *Video playlist*: Recorded lectures on course content, at ==XXXXXX==
 - **Technology requirements:** It's highly recommended to have a laptop and access to a high-speed internet connection for work outside of class.
 You will need a basic handheld scientific or graphing calculator for exams in class.
 There is no preferred model of device.
-For in-class technology use, [please see the "Using technology during class meetings" section](https://github.com/RobertTalbert/discretecs/blob/master/MTH225-Winter2025/course-docs/MTH%20225%20Winter%202025%20Syllabus.md#using-technology-during-class-meetings) below.

 ---
 ## About MTH 225